netj/3x/docs/tutorial/README.md

 *quick sort*, and *merge sort* behave on several sizes and types of inputs, e.g., when the input is already ordered, reversed, or randomly shuffled.
-Implementing these algorithms correctly is obviously important, but what's equally important to obtain a credible result is running different combinations of inputs and recording every detail in a systematic manner.
+Implementing these algorithms correctly is obviously important, but what's equally important to obtaining a credible result is running different combinations of inputs and recording every detail in a systematic manner.
 Using 3X, we can easily obtain robust, repeatable experimental results with minimal effort.
-Therefore more of our time and energy can be devoted to exploring the parameter space as well as writing the program correctly, which leads our experiments to yield more interesting results and less errors.
+Therefore, more of our time and energy can be devoted to exploring the parameter space as well as writing the program correctly, which leads our experiments to yield more interesting results and fewer errors.

 ### 1. Write the Program
 First of all, we need to write a program that implements the sorting algorithms we want to test.
 Some people may prefer using a serious programming language, such as C, C++, or Java to write an efficient implementation.
-Others may use simpler scripting languages, such as Python, Ruby or Perl for a quick evaluation.
+Others may use simpler scripting languages, such as Python, Ruby, or Perl for a quick evaluation.
 But in the end, there will always be an executable file, or a command and a list of arguments to start our program regardless of the programming language of choice.
 This is the only thing 3X needs to know about